Today's Top Gainer

 vi) the Directors had devised proper systems to ensure compliance with the provisions of all applicable laws and that such systems were adequate and operating effectively.

-TRANSFER TO INVESTOR EDUCATION & PROTECTION FUND (IEPF):
+TRANSFER TO INVESTOR EDUCATION AND PROTECTION FUND (IEPF):

-Your Company had sent individual notices and also advertised in the newspapers seeking action from the Members who had not claimed their dividends for seven consecutive years or more.
-Accordingly, the Company had transferred such unpaid or unclaimed dividends and corresponding shares for the Financial Year ended 31st March, 2010.
+Your Company had sent individual notices and also advertised in the newspapers seeking action from the members who have not claimed their dividends for seven consecutive years or more.
+Accordingly, the Company has transferred such unpaid or unclaimed dividends amounting to Rs.2,62,786/- and the corresponding 1975 shares for the Financial Year ended 31st March, 2011, to the IEPF.

-Members/claimants whose shares or unclaimed dividends, have been transferred to the IEPF Demat Account or the Fund, as the case may be, may claim such shares or apply for refund by making an application to the IEPF Authority in Form IEPF-5 (available at http://www.iepf.gov.in) along with requisite fee, if any, as may be decided by the IEPF Authority from time to time.
+Members/claimants whose shares or unclaimed dividends have been transferred to the IEPF Demat Account or the Fund, as the case may be, may claim the shares or apply for refund by making an application to the IEPF Authority in Form IEPF-5 available at http://www.iepf.gov.in along with requisite fee as may decided by the IEPF Authority from time to time.
 The Member/claimant can file only one consolidated claim in a Financial Year as per the IEPF Rules.

-Your Company will be transferring the Dividend and corresponding Shares for the Financial Year ended 31st March, 2011 on or before 10th September, 2018.
-Accordingly, Members are requested to ensure that they claim the dividends and shares referred above, before they are transferred to the said IEPF Authority.
-Details of shares/shareholders in respect of which dividend has not been claimed, are provided on our website at https://www.albertdavidindia.com/ undividend.php and http://www.albertdavidindia.com/notice other.php The shareholders are therefore advised to verify their records and claim their dividends of all earlier seven years, if not already claimed.
+The Company will be transferring the Dividend and corresponding Shares for the Financial Year ended 31st March, 2012 on or before 15th September, 2019.
+Members are requested to ensure that they claim the dividends and shares referred above, before they are transferred by the Company to the IEPF.
+Details of shares/shareholders in respect of which dividend has not been claimed are available on the Companys website at http:// albertdavidindia.com/undividend.php.
+Members are therefore advised to verify their records and claim their dividends in respect of all the earlier seven years, if not already claimed.

 COMPLIANCE WITH SECRETARIAL STANDARDS ON BOARD AND GENERAL MEETINGS:

-During the Financial Year, your Company has complied with applicable Secretarial Standards issued by the Institute of Company Secretaries of India.
+During the year under review, your Company has complied with applicable Secretarial Standards issued by the Institute of Company Secretaries of India.

 LISTING WITH STOCK EXCHANGES:

-Your Companys Shares are listed with BSE Limited and National Stock Exchange of India Limited and the Company has paid the Listing Fees to the said Stock Exchanges on time.
+Your Company is listed with BSE Ltd. and National Stock Exchange of India Ltd. and the Company has paid the Listing Fees to the said bourses on time.